All Products

 This topic uses Java as an example.
 If you use a different programming language, see SDK reference.

-1. Ensure you have Java 8 or a later version installed.
+1. Java 8 or later is installed.

 Configure the Java environment